rr1706/Vision2020/README.md

-### Rachet Rockers 1706  ###
+### Rachet Rockers 1706 Vision Solution 2020-21 ###

-vision solution for the 2020-21 year _"Infinite Recharge"_
+Vision solution for the 2020-21 year _"Infinite Recharge"_.

+Add your name after one of the TODO's to claim it.

 TODO:
- -  change to using something else for data transfer rather then NT
+ -  rewrite network class to use CAN:
- -  add Cuda/OpenCL
+ -  add Cuda/OpenCL:
- -  try multithreading
+ -  try multithreadin:
- -  add video webstream
+ -  add video webstream: Will
- -  make a better README
+ -  make a better README: Will